 Note that the evaluation process can be done automatically without any manual resets.
 The reward and the episode termination condition (Appendix~\ref{appendix:success}) are both calculated automatically.

-For the real robot experiments, we use the policy trained in the ``6D goals" configuration with the ``All Objects" dataset.
+For the real robot experiments, we use the policy trained with ``6D goals" and the ``All Objects" dataset.
 We perform zero-shot sim2real transfer without finetuning or additional domain randomization.
 We have tried to add noise to the contact location execution and add noise to the point cloud observation.
-However, they did not result in better real robot performance.
+However, these modifications did not result in better real robot performance.